BakingLiberteZ/tui_tools/README.md

 ## Why this exists

 Most wallets treat you like a baby.
-This one treats you like a baker.
+This one treats you like a grownup baker.

 ## Warning (read me, chef)